 Flying is a passion and is probably the best hobby I have.
-Getting to know some nasty and arrogant aviation enthusiasts along the way has only make me more determined to help others.
-(I have to thank them for it, somehow) Gossiping and spreading rumour about each other is totally immature, don't you agree?
+Getting to know some nasty and arrogant aviation enthusiasts along the way has only made me more determined to help others.
+(I have to thank them for it, somehow) Gossiping and spreading rumor about each other is totally immature, don't you agree?
 I decided to leave the groups and do my own things.
 I cannot tell you enough how happy I am.
-Being inspired by the matured aviation enthusiasts and good friends, I am aiming even higher now - my goals.
+Being inspired by matured aviation enthusiasts and good friends, I am aiming even higher now - my goals.
 Being humble is the way to success, and that's my attitude towards others.

 I stick to this rule when flying, 80% Economy and 20% Business Class and above.
 Why?
 Since most of my flights are self-paid, I don't see why I should spend more to enjoy Business Class.
 Flying on Business Class on a regular basis is not necessary for me and would probably spoil me.
 Yes, you can use points to redeem flights but the problem is since I fly on different airlines from different alliances and some without alliance, I don't have many points and that's the disadvantage I am facing.
 No regrets at all though!

 Unless my trip is sponsored by an airline or someone, I would gladly fly happily on Economy Class, that's why most of my trip reports are based on them.
-Besides there is a need for more Economy Class reports especially for those who can't afford or prefer to pay for the lowest fare when travelling.
+Besides there is a need for more Economy Class reports especially for those who can't afford or prefer to pay for the lowest fare when traveling.

-The beautiful photos on Airliners.net and Jetphotos deserve to be known to the general public, so hopefully the public would be more aware of this hobby and more people especially the younger ones picking up this hobby.
+The beautiful photos on Airliners.net and Jetphotos deserve to be known to the general public, so hopefully, the public would be more aware of this hobby and more people especially the younger ones picking up this hobby.
 If you have time, do drop by these websites to have a look at other great photos by the aviation enthusiasts.

-Finally, I like to thank Karl L. Swartz for his gcmap, the photographers for their beautiful photos, Flightradar24 and my friends for all their support!
+Finally, I like to thank Karl L. Swartz for his gcmap, the photographers for their beautiful photos, Flightradar24, and my friends for all their support!

 Hope you enjoy my trip reports!